 Fenix 3 Sapphire: what you need to know

 The Fenix 3 Sapphire is the premium version of the Fenix 3, ideally designed that want to fuse fashion with fitness, with the Sapphire HR adding in a wrist-based heart rate monitor to the mix.

 The design is large, weighty and rugged, but with the range of colors on offer you’re going to get a real sense of the premium quality it brings - and for the higher price, that’s to be expected.

 The metal-strap versions are weighty and aren’t as useful for fitness - you’ll want to swap them out for rubberised versions for a more comfortable experience - but it’s certainly robust.

-The Sapphire HR model’s heart rate monitor is based on Garmin’s XXXX tech, which is a little hit and miss in our tests of other watches (like the Forerunner 935) - so you’ll need to think about bringing a chest strap into the mix if you want true accuracy.
+The Sapphire HR model’s heart rate monitor uses tech we've seen in other watches like the Forerunner 935 and we found it to be a touch hit and miss in our tests - so you’ll need to think about bringing a chest strap into the mix if you want true accuracy.

 Comparison to Fenix 3